Derby Paulista

-The Paulista Derby (or Derby Paulista in Portuguese), is an Association football match between traditional São Paulo football clubs Sport Club Corinthians Paulista and Sociedade Esportiva Palmeiras.
+The Derby Paulista (English: Derby of São Paulo; Paulista is a gentilic for those born in São Paulo state), also called simply Dérbi, is an association football match between Sport Club Corinthians Paulista and Sociedade Esportiva Palmeiras, two traditional football clubs in the city of São Paulo.
 It is the rivalry between two of the oldest football clubs still active in the city of São Paulo.
-The Paulista Derby is ranked among the ten greatest derbies in the world.
+The Dérbi Paulista is ranked among the ten greatest derbies in the world.
+Journalist Tomás Mazzoni was the one who named the rivalry "O Derby", in reference to the most important horse race in the world, the Epsom Derby.

-It is one of the biggest rivalries in world football: CNN considers it the ninth largest classic in the world, the second in the Americas and the only one in Brazil to be among the main world rivalries.
-The Football Derbies website has placed The Paulista Derby as the 4th biggest rivalry in the world (and the first in Brazil), now ranked 8th in its world ranking, while the Brazilian magazine Trivela ranked it as the second largest in Brazil.
-Corinthians and Palmeiras have already decided state (Campeonato Paulista), regional (Torneio Rio-São Paulo) and national (Campeonato Brasileiro) championships, plus a Copa Libertadores semi-finals and quarter-finals.
-No other Brazilian football rivalry has this many major trophies involved.
+It is one of the biggest rivalries in world football: CNN considers it the ninth greatest derby in the world, the second in the Americas and the only one in Brazil to be among the main world rivalries.
+The Football Derbies website has placed The Paulista Derby as the 4th biggest rivalry in the world (and the first in Brazil), now ranked 8th in its world ranking, while the Brazilian magazine Trivela ranked it as the second biggest one in Brazil, behind the Grenal.
+Corinthians and Palmeiras have already decided state (Campeonato Paulista), regional (Torneio Rio-São Paulo) and national (Campeonato Brasileiro) level championships, plus a Copa Libertadores semi-finals and quarter-finals.
+No other Brazilian football rivalry has this many decisive encounters in major tournaments.

 The rivalry between fans of the two clubs is also the biggest among the big fans in the state of São Paulo.
-Datafolha survey in 2010 showed that 59% of Corinthians fans consider Palmeiras as the biggest rival.
-For 77% of the fans in the city, the biggest rival is Corinthians.
-In February 2017, a Datafolha survey released by the Folha de S. Paulo newspaper showed that the majority of the population in the city of São Paulo continued to consider the classic between Corinthians and Palmeiras as the one with the greatest rivalry in São Paulo.
-According to the survey, carried out between February 8 and 9, 2017, 35% of respondents rated Derby as the biggest rivalry in the State of São Paulo.
+A Datafolha survey in 2010 showed that 59% of Corinthians fans consider Palmeiras their biggest rival, while 77% of Palmeiras fans in the city consider Corinthians their biggest rival.
+In February 2017, a Datafolha survey released by the Folha de S. Paulo newspaper showed that the majority of the population in the city of São Paulo continued to consider the derby between Corinthians and Palmeiras as the one with the greatest rivalry in São Paulo.
+According to the survey, carried out between February 8 and 9, 2017, 35% of respondents rated the Derby Paulista as the biggest rivalry in the State of São Paulo.